- Video length: 1:50

 The chart's y-axis and data bars update to show the area covered by Nassella tussock near each campground.

-- At the top of the Chart pane, click the General tab.
+- At the top of the Chart Properties pane, click the General tab.

 - In the Chart title box, replace the current title with Nassella Tussock Near Commercial Campgrounds and press Enter.